By Jane Barthelemy.

 It is at the root of obesity and chronic disease in modern culture.
 Sugar feeds cancer, triggers weight gain, and promotes premature aging.
 There are several kinds of sugar, such as glucose and fructose.
 The human body metabolizes fructose differently, and the burden of metabolizing fructose falls on the liver, where any excess is quickly converted to fat.
 This helps to explain today’s epidemic of obesity and diabetes.
 As of 2014, Americans eat an average of 130 pounds of added sugar per person per year.

-Many so-called natural sugars tout a “low glycemic level”.
+What so-called natural sugars have a “low glycemic level”?

-This appears positive on the surface.
-But “glycemic” measures only the glucose, leaving out the fructose and other sugars.
-(We don’t have a “fryctemic” index!)
-It’s critical to learn to see through marketing hype, to read the sugar and carb count on the labels, and do the math to include all the sugars.
-Fructose sugar is particularly damaging to the liver, and it converts quickly to fat like no other food, perhaps due to that Miocene mutation.
-Table sugar is about 50% fructose, whereas high fructose corn syrup contains about 55% fructose.
+A marketing claim of “Low Gycemic” appears positive on the surface.
+But sadly, “glycemic” measures only the glucose, excluding the fructose and other sugars.
+(We don’t have a “fryctemic” index yet!)
+It’s critical to see beyond marketing hype, to read the actual sugar and carb count on the labels, and do the math to see all the sugars.
+Fructose sugar is particularly damaging to the liver, as it converts quickly to fat like no other food, perhaps due to that Miocene mutation.
+Table sugar is about 50% fructose, the rest being glucose.
+High fructose corn syrup is about 55% fructose.
 The ratios are similar in other so-called “healthy” sweeteners, including honey, maple syrup, agave, coconut sugar, and concentrated fruit juices.
+Yep.
 All of them contain glucose and fructose in roughly equal amounts.
 Other high-fructose foods to avoid are sweet fruits like bananas and grapes, fruit juices, dates, raisins, dried fruits, soft drinks, and processed foods.

 Farmers through the ages have always selected the best seeds in a slow process of hybridization.
 But the art of gene splicing was only discovered in 1972.
 GMO food landed on our breakfast tables in 1990 when the FDA allowed cheese to be made with cheaper genetically modified rennet, instead of extract from cow stomach.
 Now 85% of our cheese uses GMO rennet.
 The best defense is to eat organic, whole unprocessed foods.